 Subsequent plantings were made from Hardin Road to Stonebridge Drive, also along Virginia Parkway.

-Join us in special events celebrating “Americas’ Crape Myrtle City” McKinney, our people and our crape myrtles.
+2017 These special events celebrating “Americas’ Crape Myrtle City” McKinney, our people and our crape myrtles.

 • Various tours and programs throughout the year.